Quick Picks: Best Freeze-Dried Dog Food

 There are a number of characteristics to look for in any nutritious dog food, be it freeze-dried or otherwise.
 Additionally, there are a few additional considerations to keep in mind when contemplating making a switch.

 - The best freeze-dried foods feature ingredients that contain plenty of omega fatty acids.
 Some of the most common ingredients used in this capacity include salmon and flaxseed, as well as assorted vegetable fats, fish oils, and fish meals.

-- Most freeze-dried foods are comprised primarily of meats and minerals, but many of the very best recipes also include antioxidant- and fiber-rich fruits and vegetables.
+- Most freeze-dried foods are comprised primarily of high-quality animal protein and minerals, but many of the very best recipes also include antioxidant- and fiber-rich fruits and vegetables.
 Some of the most common examples include cranberries, blackberries, blueberries, spinach, parsley and carrots.

-- Although it is rarely a problem when seeking out freeze-dried foods, make sure that you avoid any that contain artificial colors, flavors or additives.
-These types of ingredients not only invalidate much of the reasoning behind feeding raw food, they are simply unnecessary.
+- Although it is rarely a problem when seeking out freeze-dried foods, make sure that you avoid any that contain artificial colors, flavors, or additives.
+These types of ingredients aren’t necessarily “dangerous,” but they are unnecessary.